Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 A third *Heresy* faction proposed that the Hierarchy actually had a point regarding deathworld life and while it would obviously need to be reformed, possibly via the Cabal, there was a case for permitting them to continue to monitor and guide matterspace life forms.

-There was a *Watch* faction which advocated for checking and restraining the Igraens without eradicating them, a minor faction (*Quit*) that felt enough had been done and that the Entity’s first and most overriding concern—<*Survive*>—was best served by disengaging and shrinking back into obscurity…
+There was a *Watch* faction which advocated for checking and restraining the Igraens without eradicating them, a minor faction (*Quit*) that felt enough had been done and that the Entity’s first and most overriding concern—<*Survive*>—was best served by disengaging and shrinking back into obscurity...

 Then there was the most prominent faction by far: the *Worry* faction, which was becoming deeply concerned that The Entity had blundered into a trap of its own accidental making.
 Things had been so much *simpler* before, when its only concern was to continue existing in the face of an overwhelmingly powerful foe that wished to destroy it.